Velosurance bicycle insurance

 Lighting

 Like helmets, there are hundreds, if not thousands, of bike lights to choose from.
 The type of light you purchase does not matter as much as whether or not it meets your needs.
 When choosing a bike light, always consider factors such as durability, water resistance, brightness, and battery life.
-Be sure that is will last the duration of your commute, both to and from your destinations.
-Also be sure to have the lights you need, including headlights, taillights, and supplemental lighting and that you’ve covered the “be seen” and “to see” categories.
+Be sure that it will last the duration of your commute to and from your destinations.
+Also, be sure to have the lights you need, including headlights, taillights, and supplemental lighting, and that you’ve covered the “be seen” and “to see” categories.

 bike lights

 Appropriate lighting can often be the determining factor in whether or not you arrive safely to your destinations.
 Always commute with the appropriate lighting and be prepared to ride in the dark.
-Do not expect for blinkies alone to be sufficient lighting and at the very least travel with blinkies, directional headlights, and taillights.
+Remember that lights are not just for your safety but also for those with whom you share the road or trail.

 Insurance